 The Pkg.tag command takes an optional second argument that is either an explicit version number object like v"0.0.1" or one of the symbols :patch, :minor or :major.
 These increment the patch, minor or major version number of your package intelligently.

-These changes to METADATA aren’t available to anyone else until they’ve been included upstream.
-You can use the Pkg.publish() command, which first makes sure that individual package repos have been tagged, pushes them if they haven’t already been, and then opens a pull request to METADATA.
+As with Pkg.register, these changes to METADATA aren’t available to anyone else until they’ve been included upstream.
+Again, use the Pkg.publish() command, which first makes sure that individual package repos have been tagged, pushes them if they haven’t already been, and then opens a pull request to METADATA:

 This requirement is satisfied by any version of the Distributions package.
 The package name can be followed by zero or more version numbers in ascending order, indicating acceptable intervals of versions of that package.
 One version opens an interval, while the next closes it, and the next opens a new interval, and so on; if an odd number of version numbers are given, then arbitrarily large versions will satisfy; if an even number of version numbers are given, the last one is an upper limit on acceptable version numbers.
 For example, the line:

 is satisfied by any version of Distributions greater than or equal to 0.1.0.
 Suffixing a version with - allows any pre-release versions as well.
 For example: